WPGlobus/WPGlobus/readme.txt

 	* Handling attribute "maxlength" in custom fields for all languages.
 * FIXED:
 	* Language tabs in admin editor styled according to the WP standards.
-	* Correct creating post title and description for extra languages in AIOSEOP
+	* Correct creation of the post title and description for extra languages in AIOSEOP.
+	* Enabled translation of the WPGlobus option panel.

 = 1.0.14 =